 It is possible to make life easy going through computer solutions and the internet, this blog throws lights on how computer solutions in the terms of Recommendation System improve daily life activities that are directly related to business productivity and hence left us unanswerable.

 Business analytics plays a crucial role in finding computer solutions, it is a complete procedure of data collection, analysis, and organizing a smart system in order to make critical business decisions.
-(As we are discussing data analysis procedure, look at the blog to knowing steps necessary for qualitative data analytics)
+You can understand the 5 steps data analysis process form here.

-Data has reached everywhere in worlds through the internet and easily accessible.
-An online-based business environment follows the same procedure, i.e business analytics with the help of the recommendation system, you will learn how the recommendation system has a crucial role for individuals and online businesses.
+Data has reached everywhere in worlds through the internet and can be easily accessible.
+An online-based business environment follows the same procedure, i.e business analytics.
+With the help of the recommendation system, you will learn how the recommendation system has a crucial role for individuals and online businesses.

 The recommendation system is widely used in online businesses such as online retails, advertisements, mobile applications, and social networking sites like Instagram, or for LinkedIn Analytics.
 These sites generate a huge amount of real-time structured and unstructured data every second.